When Grief Pulls Couples Apart: How to Stay Connected After Loss

 No two individuals grieve the same way, even when experiencing the same loss.
 Couples who have lost the same child will rarely have the same way of mourning because they likely shared a different relationship with their child.
 One partner may be very expressive about their feelings, while the other may choose to remain silent.
 One may demonstrate grief in more outward ways, such as crying, using work to avoid strong feelings, looking at photo albums, or watching family videos.

 The intensity of grief can also come in different cycles for each person.
 Some may grieve in their own way in private, and some may seem fine, then break down when something reminds them of their loved one.
 One spouse may find it more difficult to express grief openly, the other may be very emotional, and possibly resent the other for not “caring as much.”
-It may, however, become necessary to seek marriage counseling services to find common ground and ways to support each other.
+Marriage counseling can be an amazing way to find common ground and ways to support each other.

 Protecting Your Marriage in the Face of Grief